ridhij93/RefactorMonolith/README.md

 jpt: Contains the source code of the project.

-Results: Contain the generated microservice clusters for five applications (DayTrader, Acmeair, PetClinic, PlantsByWebsphere and Mayocat).
+Results: Contain the generated microservice clusters for five applications (DayTrader, Acmeair, PetClinic, PlantsByWebsphere, and Mayocat).

-Respective folder for each application in the results also ccontain computed metadata and a screenshot of experimental result.
+Respective folder for each application in the results also contains computed metadata and a screenshot of experimental result.